This delicious vegan Carrot Pie recipe is sweetened with coconut sugar and maple syrup and baked in a gluten-free oat-pecan crust.

 - 2 tablespoons maple syrup

-- For the crust: Grease a 9-inch pie plate with coconut oil or spray.
+- For the crust: Grease a 9-inch pie plate with cooking spray or extra vegan butter.

 - Transfer dough to pie plate and press into bottom of pie plate and up the sides.
-Place in refrigerator for 30-45 mins.
-When ready to bake crust, preheat oven to 350 degrees.
-Bake for 10-11 minutes, just until crust starts to turn a golden brown.
+Place in refrigerator for 30 mins.
+Preheat oven to 350 degrees Fahrenheit.
+Bake for 9-10 minutes, just until crust starts to turn a golden brown.
 Remove from oven and cool on wire rack until you are ready to fill it.
-The bottom of the crust will puff up during baking, so with a large spoon, gently flatten it back down.
 Once the crust is out of oven, turn oven temperature up to 425 degrees Fahrenheit.

-- Cover crust with pieces of foil to prevent burning.
-Bake for 10 minutes, then turn down the temperature to 375 degrees.
-Bake for 43 to 45 minutes until center of pie appears firm.
-Remove from oven and allow pie to cool completely on a wire rack.
-When cool, chill in the refrigerator for 1 to 2 hours.
+- Remove from oven and allow pie to cool completely on a wire rack.
+When cooled, chill in the refrigerator for 1 to 2 hours or overnight before serving.